-COMPETENCY-BASED COMPONENTS for the Education/2: Elementary Education Course
+COMPETENCY-BASED COMPONENTS for the Education/3: Secondary Education Course

 COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS A. INTRODUCTION AND SAFETY Review, apply, and evaluate classroom and workplace policies and procedures used in accordance with federal, state, and local safety and environmental regulations.
 Review the scope and purpose of the course.
 Review the overall course content as a part of the Linked Learning Initiative.
 Review classroom policies and procedures.
 Review the different occupations in the Education, Child Development, and Family Services Industry Sector which have an impact on the role of educators and educational aides.
 Review the opportunities available for promoting gender equity and the representation of non-traditional populations in the educational field.
 Review the purpose and impact of each of the following on elementary education: California Department of Education (CDE) California Education Code (Ed.
 Code) California Commission on Teacher Credentialing (CCTC) Review the purpose of the California Occupational Safety and Health Administration (Cal/OSHA) and its laws governing educators and educational aides.
 Review classroom and workplace first aid and emergency procedures based on the American Red Cross (ARC) standards.
-Review how each of the following insures a safe workplace: Career Ready Practice: 1, 2, 3 CTE Anchor: Communications: 2.1 Career Planning and Management: 3.4, 3.9 Health and Safety: 6.2, 6.3, 6.5, 6.7 Responsibility and Flexibility: 7.8 Ethics and Legal Responsibilities: 8.2, 8.3, 8.7 Leadership and Teamwork: 9.2, 9.7 Technical Knowledge and Skills: 10.1, 10.2 Demonstration and Application: 11.1 CTE Pathway: C1.2, C1.3, C1.4, C2.3, C3.1, C3.2, C3.3, C4.3, C4.4, C5.1, C5.2, C5.4, C6.1, C7.2, C7.5, (3 hours) C9.1, C10.4, C11.3
+Review how each of the following insures a safe workplace: Career Ready Practice: 1, 2, 3 CTE Anchor: Communications: 2.1 Career Planning and Management: 3.4, 3.9 Health and Safety: 6.2, 6.3, 6.5, 6.7 Responsibility and Flexibility: 7.8 Ethics and legal Responsibilities: 8.2, 8.3, 8.7 Leadership and Teamwork: 9.2, 9.7 Technical Knowledge and Skills: 10.1, 10.2 Demonstration and Application: 11.1, 11.5 CTE Pathways: C1.2, C1.3, C1.4, C2.3, C3.1, C3.2, C3.3, C4.3, C4.4, C5.1, C5.2, C5.4, C6.1, C7.2, C7.5, C9.1, C10.4, C11.3 , ,

 COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS B. COMMUNICATION SKILLS REVIEW Review, apply, and evaluate principles and practices used in effective communication.
 Review the definition of communication.
-Review the following stages of the communication process: sending/source reason for sending the message content of the message message encoding avoid cultural issues eliminate mistaken assumptions fill in missing information channel face-to-face meetings telephone and videoconferencing written channels including letters, emails, memos and reports decoding - the time to read a message carefully or listen actively to it receiving feedback - verbal and nonverbal reactions to the communicated message context the surrounding environment the broader culture (corporate culture, international cultures, etc.) Review and demonstrate the following techniques to remove barriers in communication: using clear verbal and body language to avoid confusion being mindful of the demands on other people's time conversing and delivering the message to people of different backgrounds and cultures Working with a partner, demonstrate one of the following techniques before the class: using clear verbal and body language to avoid confusion being mindful of the demands on other people's time conversing and delivering the message to people of different backgrounds and cultures CTE Ready Practice: 2, 9 CTE Anchor: Communications: 2.1, 2.2, 2.3 CTE Pathway: C9.1, C9.2 C. CRITICAL THINKING SKILLS REVIEW Review, apply, and evaluate principles and practices used to promote critical thinking skills for students.
+Review the following stages of the communication process: sending/source reason for sending the message content of the message b. message c. encoding avoid cultural issues ii. eliminate mistaken assumptions iii. fill in missing information d. channel face-to-face meetings ii. telephone and videoconferencing iii. written channels including letters, emails, memos and reports decoding - the time to read a message carefully or listen actively to it receiving feedback - verbal and nonverbal reactions to the communicated message context Career Ready Practice: 2, 9 CTE Anchor: Communications: 2.1, 2.2, 2.3 CTE Pathways: C9.1, C9.2 C. CRITICAL THINKING SKILLS REVIEW Review, apply, and evaluate principles and practices used to promote critical thinking skills for students.
 Review and describe the steps and procedures involved in defining and clarifying issues or problems.
-Review the importance of the following attributes in judging information related to problem-solving: consistency logic unbiased unemotional credibility CTE Ready Practice: 5 CTE Anchor: Problem Solving and Critical Thinking: 5.1, 5.4
+Review the importance of the following attributes in judging information related to problem-solving: consistency logic unbiased unemotional credibility Review the importance of determining the adequacy of Career Ready Practice: 5 CTE Anchor: Problem Solving and Critical Thinking: 5.1, 5.4